slackorama/sethmason.com/content/2008-06-10-machine-specific-startup-files-in-bash.markdown

 etc.) and things you want on a specific machine are in their own directory.

-Then, just put whatever machine specific files you want/need in
-\~/.shell and name them with .rc.
-For instance, I have
-\~/.shell/smurf.rc that sets up some smurf information.
+Then, just put whatever machine specific files you want/need in `~/.shell` and name them with `.rc`.
+For instance, I have `~/.shell/smurf.rc` that sets up some smurf information.

     :::console
     > export FAVORITE_SMURF="Poppa Smurf"
     > export SMURF_LOVER=$HOME/bin/blue_love

-That way, if I ever need something that's specific to a machine, I just drop it in my .shell directory and away we go.
+That way, if I ever need something that's specific to a machine, I just drop it in my `.shell` directory and away we go.